-However, the traits that make EPS so appealing to consumers, are also are the cause of concern in post-consumer disposal.
-By and large, polystyrene is thrown in the trash without a second thought.
-There are many reasons why expanded polystyrene is not often recycled, but the primary cause often is very simple: an EPS reuse or recycling program does not exist nearby.
+The same traits that make EPS so appealing to consumers, however, also create issues for post-consumer disposal.
+EPS products often are thrown in the trash because they cannot be included among readily recyclable, conventional plastics.
+Through there are many reasons why expanded polystyrene is not recycled, the primary cause is often very simple: an EPS reuse or recycling program does not exist nearby.

-This was the case for Madison, Wisconsin.
-A small team of undergraduate students at the University of Wisconsin–Madison saw an opportunity for change.
-They found that University receives over 10,000 styrofoam shipping containers every year.
-Every container was sent to the landfill, destined to remain underground for hundreds of years never decomposing.
-In August of 2013, the team – which at that time had labeled themselves ‘UW-Styrocycle’ – presented at the EPA People, Prosperity, and the Planet (P3) competition in Washington D.C.
-They won Phase I funding to investigate instituting a styrofoam reuse and recycling program on campus.
-As a result of these funds, the Styrocycle team was able to collect data about EPS use on campus through life cycle analyses, surveys and interviews.
+This was the case UW-Madison.
+A small team of undergraduate students found that the University received over 10,000 EPS shipping containers every month.
+Every container was sent to the landfill, destined to remain underground for hundreds of years without decomposing.
+In August of 2013, the team—which labeled themselves “UW-Styrocycle”—presented at the EPA People, Prosperity, and the Planet (P3) competition in Washington D.C.
+They won Phase I funding to investigate and develop an EPS reuse and recycling program on campus.
+As a result of these funds, the Styrocycle team was able to collect data about EPS use on campus through life cycle analyses, surveys, and interviews.
 The results of these studies almost immediately pointed to a massive need for an EPS reuse and recycling program.

 Facilities Planning and Management collects the following materials for recycling and reuse: